Seasonal advice for summer

-All animals should have shaded areas and plenty of clean drinking water available to them during hot weather.
+All animals should have shaded areas and clean drinking water available.

-To find out more about farm animals in hot weather, read our FAQ:
+Find out more about Farm animals in hot weather (PDF 48KB).

 Ragwort (also known as 'yellow peril') is one of the most frequent causes of plant poisoning in livestock.
-Horses and cows are more susceptible to ragwort poisoning than other livestock, and young and/or unhealthy animals are more susceptible than mature/healthy animals.
+Horses and cows are particularly susceptible to ragwort poisoning, and young and/or unhealthy animals are more susceptible than mature/healthy animals.

 Ragwort poisoning can occur at any time of year and is most dangerous in dried grass, hay and silage.